edgedb/easy-edgedb/chapter16/index.md

 }
 ```

 And now that our data is safe, we can now do two more migrations.
-First we remove `important_places` and migrate.
+First we will remove `important_places` and migrate.

 ```sdl
 abstract type Place extending HasCoffins {